Dr-Lego/flexible-chess/README.md

 # (Unfinished) Chess Game with Flexible Rule Declaration

 This project implements a chess game with a unique, flexible rule declaration system.
 It allows for easy creation of chess variants by modifying JSON-based rule definitions.
 The game features a custom board representation and multiple board and piece styles sourced from Lichess.
-Mostly a proof of concept, not all chess rules are implemented yet, but I (probably) won't continue it.
+However, this is mostly a proof of concept, not all chess rules are implemented yet and I (probably) won't continue it.

 ## How It Works